 3.4 The Enterprise and Regulatory Reform Act 2013 is also of relevance from a heritage perspective, particularly for listed buildings.
 Section 60 deals with Heritage Protection Agreements, Listed Building (and Local Listing) Consent Orders and Listed Building Certificates of Lawfulness.
 These aim to simplify the process in terms of dealing with regular works to listed buildings.
-Other relevant and emerging national policy include the Planning for the Future White Paper August 2020 which proposes changes to both the plan-making and decision making processes and the Environment Bill 2020-21 which sets out measures to improve air quality, restore natural habitats, increase biodiversity and manage resources in a changing climate.
+Other relevant and emerging national policy include the Levelling Up and Regeneration Bill 2022-23 which proposes changes to both the plan-making and decision making processes and the Environment Act 2021 which sets out measures to improve air quality, restore natural habitats, increase biodiversity and manage resources in a changing climate.